ThaRising/django_template/README.md

 INSTALLED_APPS or delete the folder, or whichever files you want.

-##### get-media
-This will download the necessary static files for the CRISPY_TEMPLATE_PACK specified.

-It will also automatically generate a base.html template that includes these static files.

 ##### startapp
 This command has been overridden to automatically place your applications in